Dog Corner

 Just a Tweet!Make a SharePin it!Share it!Mix it!

 How often do you express dog glands?
-This is one of those questions dog owners don’t like to talk about.
+This is one of those questions that dog owners don’t like to talk about.
 It is even taboo for some people.
-Regardless of that this is something you may have to do at a certain point.
+Regardless of that, this is something you may have to do at a certain point.
 Here we will reveal all the basics and the rest you need to know about the matter.
 Keep in mind that we are referring to anal glands.

-Anal glands: Basics
+Anal Glands: Basics

 Just telling you the answer wouldn’t be very helpful.
 You need to know and understand the matter.
 How often to express a dog’s gland’s answer starts with the first things to know.